Obstetrics: History

-Prior to the 18th century, caring for pregnant women in Europe was confined exclusively to women, and rigorously excluded men.
+Before the 18th century, caring for pregnant women in Europe was confined exclusively to women, and rigorously excluded men.
 The expectant mother would invite close female friends and family members to her home to keep her company during childbirth.
 Skilled midwives managed all aspects of the labour and delivery.
 The presence of physicians and surgeons was very rare and only occurred if a serious complication had taken place and the midwife had exhausted all measures at her disposal.
 Calling a surgeon was very much a last resort and having men deliver women in this era was seen as offending female modesty.

 Before the 18th century

-Prior to the 18th and 19th centuries, midwifery was well established but obstetrics was not recognized as a specific medical specialty.
+Before the 18th and 19th centuries, midwifery was well established, but obstetrics was not recognized as a specific medical specialty.
 However, the subject matter and interest in the female reproductive system and sexual practice can be traced back to Ancient Egypt and Ancient Greece.
 Soranus of Ephesus sometimes is called the most important figure in ancient gynecology.
 Living in the late first century AD and early second century, he studied anatomy and had opinions and techniques on abortion, contraception – most notably coitus interruptus – and birth complications.
-After his death, techniques and works of gynecology declined; very little of his works were recorded and survived to the late 18th century when gynecology and obstetrics reemerged as a medical specialism.
+After his death, techniques and works of gynecology declined; very little of his work was recorded and survived to the late 18th century, when gynecology and obstetrics reemerged as a medical specialism.